usnistgov/oscal-xproc3/setup-notes.md

 Or, by hand - find [David Maus's SchXSLT](https://github.com/schxslt/schxslt) on Github.
 The [distribution you want](https://github.com/schxslt/schxslt/releases/download/v1.9.5/schxslt-1.9.5-xproc.zip) provides XProc support.

+## Acquire XSpec for XSpec support

+Use [lib/GRAB-XSPEC.xpl](lib/GRAB-XSPEC.xpl) to pull down SchXSLT.

+Developers who already have these libraries also have options for using available copies rather than downloading them - see the [lib/readme.md][lib/readme.md].

 ### Note on Saxon versions

 We have successfully run with Saxon-HE 12.3 and the runtime flag ` -xslt-connector=saxon12-3` when invoking Morgana.